 Hi all, its Bails again from Basics With Bails!
 Today I wanted to share my best DIY tips on how to make the ultimate vegan charcuterie board!
 Charcuterie boards are my favourite, especially when they’re cruelty-free!
-They are perfect for the holidays, and New Year’s Eve if you need to make a little something for a party!
+They are perfect for entertaining and can be enjoyed all year round!

 My 6 Tips on how to make the Ultimate Vegan Charcuterie Board

 1. Vegan cheese is a MUST

 More vegan cheese options are available now than ever before.
 A few of my favourite local ones are Black Sheep Vegan Cheese, Spread’ Em Kitchen Cashew Cheese, and Pulse Kitchen Vegan Cheese!
 There are a few newer ones out now that I haven’t tried, like The Cultured Nut, which I’m eager to try as well!
 If you’re not based in the Okanagan and can’t get your hands on any of these brands, there is always Daiya, Kite Hill, and Tofutti!

 Finding a good gluten-free cracker is my favourite, but you can also serve it with a baguette!
 Keep it simple.
 The crackers and bread are just vehicles for all the other toppings you’re adding to it!

 I love switching up my fruit depending on the season!
 Apples, pears, and figs are great in the summertime.
 In the winter I like using red and blackberries, cranberries, and pomegranate seeds.
 Fruit adds a gorgeous colour to the board, as well as adds sweetness and lots of flavour!
 For this board, I used grapes, dried apricots, and pineapple!

 4. Vary textures and heights on the board